AlfrescoLabs/alfresco-adf-devcontainer/README.md

 There are many ways to get the Alfresco Repo, from trials for the enterprise edition to community docker compose.
 Please check if you are interest: <https://github.com/AlfrescoLabs/alfresco-docker-extension> for a docker desktop extension.

+## Working with Git
+This container doesn't keep into account Git configuration to perform remote actions (pull, push...).
+The reason is that the configuration change according to your operating system and access configuration on Github.
+In my way of working I keep a shell on host just to perform those actions.
+If you want to configure the container please refer to official documentation: https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials